 No previous German language is required and students do not need to be a German major or minior to study in Reutlingen!
 Applicants must have at least sophomore standing.
 Graduate students interested in studying in Cambridge should consult their advisor and Associate Director of Study Abroad Erin Kunert to discuss details.

-The deadline to apply for the Fall 2017 semester is March 1st.
+The deadline to apply for the Spring 2018 Semester is October 1st.

 Click the “Apply Now” button at the top of this page to begin an application.

 Out-of Pocket Expenses: